advexp/component-advexp.settings-new/README.md

 ***class PluginSettings*** (Advexp.JSONSettings.Plugin.PCL)
 Class which contains the JSON Settings plugin parameters.
 Objects of this type belong to the JSONSettingsConfiguration class.

-######Cognito Sync Settings plugin

-***class CognitoSyncSettingsConfiguration*** (Advexp.CognitoSyncSettings.Plugin.PCL)
-Static class.
-It contains parameters that define the Cognito Sync Settings plugin configuration

-***class CognitoSyncSettingAttribute*** (Advexp.CognitoSyncSettings.Plugin.PCL)
-This attribute indicates that the current class element is a setting and can be loaded/saved/deleted using Amazon Cognito Sync service.
-It is applied to a class member

-***interface ICognitoSyncSettingsPlugin*** (Advexp.CognitoSyncSettings.Plugin.PCL)
-Interface definition of the Cognito Sync Settings plugin

-***class CognitoSyncSettingsPlugin*** (Advexp.CognitoSyncSettings.Plugin.PCL)
-Implementation of the Cognito Sync Settings plugin

-***class CognitoSyncDatasetInfoAttribute*** (Advexp.CognitoSyncSettings.Plugin.PCL)
-Attribute which defines to which dataset the settings class belongs.
-It is applied to a class

-***class CognitoSyncSerializer*** (Advexp.CognitoSyncSettings.Plugin.PCL)
-Settings serializer for the Amazon Cognito Sync service

 #####Library configuration